L1 & L2 Instructor Courses

 From our own experience of other qualifications, along with the feedback we’ve had from people who have done other courses first then taken this one, the NZSUP courses are extremely comprehensive, more so than most other qualifications, particularly on the procedural side of things.
 Very few courses offer practical paddleboard skills training as part of the deal.
 Some courses include other skills such as powerboat driving, even jetski rescues, and of course some overseas courses have to operate in a different local legislative environment, which can change things slightly.
 However, in general we feel confident in saying that this course will set you up well to become a SUP instructor, and the skills you learn here will be transferrable to pretty much any other location.

-What tends to happen when someone with the NZ SUP qualification (for example) goes overseas and applies to work at a SUP school, they usually just get asked what their qualification covered.
+What tends to happen when someone who has learned their skills from one of these courses goes overseas and applies to work at a SUP school, they usually just get asked what their training covered.
 An employer can tell very quickly whether someone is competent!
 They then may have to do some local training to get up to speed if there are specific laws/processes in that location.

-If you are already a qualified SUP instructor then you can convert to the NZ qualifications with the following courses.
+If you are already a qualified SUP instructor then you can convert to the NZ way of doing things with the following courses.
 Convert your L1 qualification online here and your L2 qualification online here.

 The conversion courses are to ensure that you are up to speed with the NZ legislative environment for SUP, and the NZ way of doing things – important if you intend to work at an existing NZ SUP school or business.